 The first and foremost step to winterizing your home is to inspect the interior/exterior for any cracks and leaks.
 You'll find these on:

 - stucco exterior

 - broken window latches/locks

-#2 - Add a layer of insulation in the attic
+#2 - Add insulation in the attic

-If you are putting more on top of an existing layer, make sure you don’t use a type of insulation that acts as a vapor barrier.
+If you are putting more on top of an existing layer, make sure you don’t use a type of insulation that acts as a vapour barrier.
 This could cause moisture to build and result in the growth of mould.

-#3 - Test your furnace
+#3 - Test and maintain your furnace

 Put your furnace through its paces before the cold comes.
 There will be a strange, short-lasting smell once turned on; simply aerate the area to remove the smell.